MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-v14-v15-compatibility.md

 ## Version 14 compatibility

-The following table lists the Business Central 14 versions and the minimum version 15 or version 16 that is compatible for upgrade.
+The following table lists the Business Central 14 versions and the minimum 15, 16, and 17 version that's compatible for upgrade.

 |Version 14|Version 15|Version 16|Version 17|
 |----------|----------|----------|----------|